ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 > ## Coding Challenge - Iterative Statements Part 2
 >
-> What does the following WHILE loop output?
+> Write R code for the following WHILE loop output:
 >
 > **Pseudocode**
 > 1. Assign x the value of 3